MCC Visiting Writers Series

 With the help of our Creative Writing Program faculty, we host a Visiting Writers Series where published writers can share and read their work on the Bedford and Lowell campuses during the fall and spring semesters.

-Each event is co-sponsored by the Office of Student Engagement.
+Each event is co-sponsored by the Creative Writing Program and the Office of Student Engagement.

 The writers and poets who share their work come from different backgrounds and concentrations.
 Before reading, they share their stories relating to the craft and what led them to create the piece.
 Oftentimes, the readers talk about the creative process, publishing their work, and staying motivated.
 Anyone in attendance is free to ask questions once the reading finishes.